 Men must recognize that what makes them attractive to women lies in the essence of their manhood, masculinity, and machismo—not in political correctness.
 Women naturally want to rely on our broad shoulders, melt into our strong arms, feel the strength of our muscles, admire our vitality, and enjoy our protection.
 It is in their nature to seduce us, capture our attention, awaken our desire, and ultimately surrender and follow.
 Harnessing our masculinity to support, protect, lead, comfort, and bring contentment to women is fundamental to the male role in tango (see Gender Expression in Tango).

 The innocent intimacy and playful connection of tango celebrate our shared humanity.
 They fulfill the deep human yearning for closeness, quench our thirst for affection, and strengthen the bond between the sexes.
-While some critics argue for a "sanitized version" of tango—favoring open embraces and gender neutrality—and claim that tango promotes gender inequality or sexual harassment, such accusations misrepresent reality.
+While some critics claim that tango promotes gender inequality or sexual harassment, arguing for a "sanitized version" of tango favoring open embraces and gender neutrality, such accusations misrepresent reality.
 Tango dancers around the world can attest: although deeply intimate, tango is not sexual.
 Like ballet, figure skating, and other performing arts, tango represents an artistic sublimation.
+Practitioners of all art forms must distinguish between artistic sublimity and obscenity and embrace the former.
+For beginners, this is the first hurdle they must overcome (see Tango and Gender Equality).

 No comments: